 As ever, I want to be clear that I have the greatest respect for medical practitioners and I look forward to the time when they return the favour.
 Until then, my mission is to help you get the advice and care that you need to survive, even if you have to step on a few toes.

-If I can help you in any other way, let’s talk.
+If I can help you in any other way, let’s schedule and exploratory chat.